Sports Jeopardy!

-Sports Jeopardy! is an American game show adapted from the quiz show Jeopardy!.
+Sports Jeopardy! is an American television game show adapted from the quiz show Jeopardy!.
 The show debuted on Crackle on September 24, 2014.
 Hosted by Dan Patrick, this version featured largely identical play to the parent program, but highlights sports trivia instead of general knowledge.

 Format

 In fall 2014, Crackle, an online video streaming service owned by Sony, began exclusively carrying Sports Jeopardy!, a themed version of the show with material focused entirely on sports trivia.
 Dan Patrick was announced to host this spin-off.
-Kelly Miyahara, a member of the Jeopardy!
-Clue Crew, serves as an on-camera announcer.
-Howie Schwab serves as off-camera judge and consultant.
-Each category has only four clues (250, 500, 750, and 1,000 in the Jeopardy! round, with those values doubled for Double Jeopardy!) compared to five in the parent series, plus, like its parent counterpart, Daily Doubles (one in Round 1, two in Round 2).
-As mentioned, dollar amounts are replaced with point amounts.
-The fewer clues allows Patrick and the contestants more time to interact during the interview portion of the show and during a "postgame" segment during and after the closing credits.
+Kelly Miyahara, then a member of the Jeopardy!
+Clue Crew, served as an on-camera announcer.
+Howie Schwab served as off-camera judge and consultant.
+Each category had only four clues (250, 500, 750, and 1,000 in the Jeopardy! round, with those values doubled for Double Jeopardy!) compared to five in the parent series, plus, like its parent counterpart, Daily Doubles (one in Round 1, two in Round 2).
+As mentioned, dollar amounts were replaced with point amounts.
+The fewer clues allowed Patrick and the contestants more time to interact during the interview portion of the show and during a "postgame" segment during and after the closing credits.

-In this version, contestants play for points, with the third- and second-place contestants winning $1,000 and $2,000 respectively (the same as the parent series) and the champ earning $5,000.
+In this version, contestants played for points, with the third- and second-place contestants winning $1,000 and $2,000 respectively (the same as the parent series) and the champ earning $5,000.
 For the first season, three new contestants competed on each episode.
 Returning champions were added in the second season.
 The top three scorers from the first season competed in a Tournament of Champions for a $50,000 top prize, which saw Justin Shibilski, a Yankees fan from Aurora, Illinois, defeat Steve Greene and Nate Marks to win the season championship.
 Three celebrity games were played on air, including two featuring personalities from host Dan Patrick's radio show, and one football-themed game starring NFL Network personalities.

 Contestants from normal Jeopardy! games could try out for and compete on Sports Jeopardy!, with notable examples including prior Tournament of Champions competitors Cora Peck, Claudia Perry, Dan McShane, and Kate Waits.
 As well, season 1 championship finalist Steve Greene was a semifinalist in the regular Jeopardy!'s College Championship in November 2010.
 Likewise, Sports Jeopardy! contestants can compete on regular Jeopardy! episodes, such as prior two-day Sports Jeopardy! champion Ron Freshour in July 2018 and season 1 championship finalist Nate Marks in April 2019.